ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-’
 jy Always give up the road to bulls
 and madmen ; and never tight with a coal- .
 heaver, or contend with a bad character,
-for they will be sure to blacken you
+for they will be sure to blacken you.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:arhi:batch_arhi_fullmoon_ver01:data:sn84022991:00513688076:1872092401:0670/pct:5.770691,84.522207,13.230828,2.072678/!600,600/0/default.jpg"/>
 </td>